sauntimo/resume/README.md

  - Working with marketing team to integrate our platform into the Hubspot customer communication platform, triggering emails via their API, syncing customer details from our platform to thiers, back-populating historic data

  - Contributing to setting goals (OKRs), sprint planning, retrospectives, reviews and backlog refinement as part of a diverse agile scrum team.
-Using Github Issues and PRs in Zenhub to maange stories in the sprint.
+Using Github Issues and PRs in Zenhub to manage stories in the sprint.
 Thoughtfully reviewing colleague's PRs.

  - Ensuring that I continue to learn by pair programming on complex or unfamiliar tasks, spending time understanding feedback on my PRs, attending community events like [BristolJS](https://bristoljs.org/), working on side projects, completing video and online courses, team workshops and reading several programming subreddits.